NunoSempere/nunosempere.github.io/rat/eamentalhealth/phacking.md

 - X: A binary variable: 1 if the person belongs to the 12.21% of respondents who don't describe themselves as male or female, or decline to provide their gender, 0 otherwise
 - Y: A binary variable.
 1 if tthe person belongs to the 7.59% of respondents who don't describe themselves as male or female, 0 otherwise.
 It represents X excluding the 4.62% of respondents who decline to reveal their gender.

-Thus, we can regress the first four variables on the fourth and fifth.
+Thus, we can regress the first four variables on the fifth and sixth.

 ## Results